kalisjoshua/kalisjoshua.me/content/resume.md

   * Named to a team focused on migration strategy from on-prem to cloud-first with AWS.
       - Contributed to decision-making for AWS services (Fargate, EC2, API Gateway, DynamoDB, S3, Aurora, and others), cost versus performance trade-offs, and subject matter expertise for HTTP API decisions.
       - Defined enterprise standards for AWS and championed their adoption.
-  * Defined strategy for an enterprise-wide integration platform and articulated value proposition to obtain buy-in on REST and API-first adoptions from hesitant engineering teams.
+  * Served on a three-person team to define project strategy for an enterprise-wide integration platform and articulate value proposition to obtain buy-in on REST and API-first adoptions from hesitant engineering teams.
-      - Directed a data-driven vendor evaluation and drove final decision resulting in multi-million dollar deals with Mulesoft (ESB and API Gateway) and Software AG (MQ).
-ESB and MQ were optional, whereas API Gateway was required to ensure security and consistency across the enterprise.
+      - Directed a data-driven vendor evaluation and final decision resulting in multi-million dollar deals with Mulesoft (ESB and API Gateway) and Software AG (MQ).
       - Evangelized the adoption of the API Gateway and advised teams on migrating hundreds of services to the new platform.
-Improving reliability, availability, maintainability, and security (RAMS).
+Improving reliability, availability, maintainability, and security.
-  * Played a critical technical role in a six-month effort to improve services scalability in preparation for Rocket Mortgage’s Super Bowl commercial; expected to raise the company’s profile and lead to significant traffic.
+  * Played a critical technical role in a six-month effort to improve services scalability in preparation for Rocket Mortgage’s Super Bowl commercial.
-      - Built a custom - open source - RAML linter in JavaScript as a Node.js module that could run on developer machines to validate APIs were adhering to corporate specifications.
+      - Developed an open source (Node.js module) for verifying (lint-ing) API definitions, in RAML.
-      - Built a custom web app that showed API definitions were valid and deployable and included an automated deployment tool built via Python API and Angular SPA.
+      - Built a Python and Angular SPA for automating the RAML lint-ing and deployment process.
       - The new tooling reduced API review time by 90% and design time by 40%.
   * Facilitated learning sessions for teams working through migrations from SOAP to REST.
   * Reviewed and approved API Gateway pull requests and deployments to production.